Understanding Heroin Addiction

 - Slowed breathing.

 Generally, these initial these initial side effects are what cause drug addiction to heroin.
 How quickly one feels the short-term effects of heroin use and how long they last depend on how pure the drug is and how it is used.
 When a person smokes or injects it, they tend to get addicted more quickly, as smoking and injecting heroin causes it to reach the brain faster.
 The itching, nausea, and vomiting described by some heroin users do not usually last long and occur less frequently as a person uses the drug, so these feelings are not a deterrent to ongoing use in many people.3

 The long-term effects of heroin use can have many negative physical and behavioral consequences.
 Some of these effects include:1

 - Increased tolerance, which requires a person to use more and more heroin to get the same effects as before.
 This can increase the risk of overdose.

-- Physical dependence, which results in symptoms of physical withdrawal, such as vomiting, shaking, and sweating when a person stops taking heroin.
+- Physical dependence, which results in symptoms of physical withdrawal, such as vomiting, shaking, bone pain, and sweating when a person stops taking heroin.

 - Emotional disorders, such as depression and effects on a person’s ability to regulate behavior or deal with stressful situations.

 - The risk of death due to an overdose.